Blueshoe/website/content/blog/cilium-kubernetes-networking-observability.md

 If we run “cilium status” again, we’ll see that Hubble is enabled and running.
 :::
 :::GlobalParagraph
-To make use of the data that’s being collected, we install the Hubble CLI as described in the [documentation](https://docs.cilium.io/en/stable/gettingstarted/hubble_setup/#install-the-hubble-client){.bs-link-blue}.
+To make use of the data that’s being collected, we install the Hubble CLI as described in the <a href="https://docs.cilium.io/en/stable/gettingstarted/hubble_setup/#install-the-hubble-client" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">documentation</a>.
 Once the installation is complete, we can verify Hubble API access by first creating a port forward for hubble and then using the Hubble CLI to inspect Hubble status and to query the API, like this:
 :::

 :::BlogCode{.mb-5}